All Episodes

 Wiener Spitzer.

-Spitzer Spitzer Wiener, yeah, it'd be Spitzer Wiener, Spitzer Wiener.
+Spitzer, Spitzer Wiener, yeah, it'd be Spitzer Wiener.

-At any rate, um CNN's in the areno, Elliot Spitzer, client number nine interviewed former General Motors Vice Chairman Bob Lutz.
+Elliot Spitzer, client number nine, interviewed former General Motors Vice Chairman Bob Lutz.

 And this is during a discussion about the auto bailout.

-And uh Elliot Spitzer said, why why is there such political opposition right now to something so manifestly that so manifestly worked and brought back a whole sector of the economy?
+And Elliot Spitzer said, why is there such political opposition right now to something so manifestly that so manifestly worked and brought back a whole sector of the economy?

 Hello, I thought of that in 2006.

-I think what this is is uh an unfortunate tendency to use whatever is available as a lever against the Obama administration.
+I think what this is, is an unfortunate tendency to use whatever is available as a lever against the Obama administration, good, bad, or indifferent.

-Good, bad, or indifferent, and the auto bailout was absolutely and it's worked.
+And the auto bailout was absolutely, and it's worked.

 Look at all three companies are profitable.

-I I first met Bob Lutz at uh the annual cigar dinner uh that Marvin Shankin at Cigar Ficcionado puts on for the Prostate Cancer Foundation at the four seasons in New York.
+I first met Bob Lutz at the annual cigar dinner that Marvin Shankin at Cigar Ficionado puts on for the Prostate Cancer Foundation at the four seasons in New York.

-Now, Rick Wagner, who was the CEO at some later point in time, famously said, you know, I thought I was coming in here to run a car company, but I actually running a health care operation, because that was the primary challenge that they had.
+Now, Rick Wagner, who was the CEO at some later point in time, famously said, you know, I thought I was coming in here to run a car company, but I'm actually running a healthcare operation because that was the primary challenge that they had.

-And we talked about the problems the automobile industry faces, what with all the regulations and mileage restrictions and global warming, what it's uh what's all that's having.
+And we talked about the problems the automobile industry faces, what with all the regulations and mileage restrictions and global warming, what's all that's having.

-Uh I don't remember if he if he if he showed me that or uh or not.
+I don't remember if he showed me that or not.

-Uh I'm not saying the vault is something Obama thought of or invented, but he's claimed it.
+I'm not saying the Vault is something Obama thought of or invented, but he's claimed it.

-And repeat it the vault uh electric car period, just we we've not arrived in the place in the market where people actively want them.
+I repeat, the Vault, electric car period, we've not arrived in the place of the market where people actively want them.

-But you know, my my problem is not Lutz, and it's not General Motors and all that.
+But my problem is not Lutz, and it's not General Motors.

 Ford did not take any bailout money.